 So what’s next?
 Aaah yes.

-3. To make friends from strangers
+3. Making friends out of strangers

 Time to escalate.